tonywu6/mdbookkit/docs/src/permalinks/index.md

 # mdbook-permalinks

-Create permalinks to files in your Git repository just by using their paths.
+Create permalinks to files in your Git repository using paths.

 Link to source code, examples, configuration files, etc., in your [mdBook] documentation, without having to hardcode URLs or worry about broken links.
 You simply